-Funds should be invested where they are most needed
+Funds should be invested where it is most needed

 The way regional budget programs are designed in their current financial systems, seem to be rigid and lack flexibility of intervention either to introduce a new product related directly to Roma budgeting, or to measure its efficiency.